Allahabad Address: 1st Phase: Pre-1905

 The first phase pertains to the pre-1905 period, before delivering the address Iqbal addresses the factors for the decline of the Muslims and he tries to focus on Indian nationality, nationhood or Indian unity.
-Iqbal explained about resolving differences in his book Bang-i-Dara and writes Tarānah-i-Hindī and Naya shawala to reunite Muslims with Hindus.
+Iqbal explained about resolving differences in his book Bang-i-Dara and writes Tarānah-i-Hindī and Naya Shawala to reunite Muslims with Hindus.

 2nd Phase: The Stay in Europe 1905-08

-The second phase pertains the period from 1905 to 1908, Iqbal spent these years in Europe, during his higher education and in Germany at Munich University for PhD.
-His stay in England helps to crystallize his ideas.
+The second phase pertains the period from 1905 to 1908.
+Iqbal spent these years in Europe, during his higher education and in Germany at Munich University for PhD.
+His stay in England helps to crystallise his ideas.
 Iqbal appreciated certain things in the West, for example, the quest for knowledge, their efforts for innovation and change.
-Iqbal was critical of materialism, capitalism and competition an unrestricted and unlimited competition that was undermining the society and it is during this period that he began to think philosophically and scientifically about the Muslims and he emphasized on the importance of spiritualism in one's life.
+Iqbal was critical of materialism, capitalism and competition an unrestricted and unlimited competition that was undermining the society and it is during this period that he began to think philosophically and scientifically about the Muslims and he emphasised on the importance of spiritualism in one's life.

 3rd Phase: Return to India 1908 and onward

 The third phase occurs when Iqbal comes back to India after his education.
-Here his exclusive attention and focus were on the Muslim.
-He talked about the centrality of Islam, the question of submission to God, Oneness of God, He emphasized in his writings pros as well as poetry and he talked about Muhammad (SA) as the ideal leader as the leader that the Muslims should try to follow.
-However, his focus was on primarily Muslims of this region when he dealt with the political or the constitutional issues of India.
-Iqbal got the title of SIR in 1922 in recognition of his intellectual work.
-In 1927 Iqbal was elected to the Punjab Legislative Council, so far next little over two years he served in the Punjab legislative council that is from 1927 to 1930, little over two years.
+Here, his exclusive attention and focus were on the Muslim.
+He talked about the centrality of Islam, the question of submission to God, Oneness of God, He emphasised in his writings prose as well as poetry, and he discussed the Prophet Muhammad's role as the ideal leader as the leader that the Muslims should strive to follow.
+However, his focus was primarily on Muslims of the subcontinent when he dealt with the political or the constitutional issues of India.
+Iqbal was given the title of "Sir" in 1922 in recognition of his intellectual work.
+In 1927 Iqbal was elected to the Punjab Legislative Council, and thus served in the council for the next little over two years (from 1927 to 1930).